w3f/polkadot-wiki/docs/learn/how-to/block-explorers.md

 ### **Other third-party Tools**

-In addition to block explorers, many other tools are being built by the community to help support the ecosystem.
+In addition to block explorers, there are other tools and resources.
 Some of them are listed below:

 **TOOL**| **USE**
 ---|---